YusufBaig7/YusufBaig7/README.md

 ### Hi there 👋

 I am Yusuf.
 I am an AI and ML enthusiast.
-I like working on Computer Vision and NLP projects.
+I like working on NLP projects.
 Always up for learning or doing something new.

- -🔭 I’m currently working on a Computer Vision in healthcare project

- -🌱 I’m currently learning Fine tuning and optimization
+ -🔭 I’m currently working on an NLP in healthcare project -🌱 I’m currently learning MLops and Federated Learning -🤔 I’m looking for help with OCR and FL

- -👯 I’m looking to collaborate on AI or ML projects

- -🤔 I’m looking for help with Flask or Django

- -💬 Ask me about Tensorflow, image-recognizers, ML models

  -📫 How to reach me: You can email me at [my mail](mailto:baig.yusuf.cr7@gmail.com)

  - ⚡ Fun fact:I love working under pressure
+ - Pronouns: He/Him